 Panasonic’s new TZ100 introduces a new segment into the travel compact camera market.
 A camera with a large sensor but also a reasonably lengthy zoom.
 Although a 10x optical zoom isn’t as long as the 30x optical zooms on the market, when you consider that most one-inch compact cameras have 3x or 4x optical zooms, you begin to see why this is such an appealing prospect.

 With that larger sensor, along with manual control and raw format shooting, you should have something which produces very high image quality.
 It’s also travel friendly thanks to its small size, and the 10x optical zoom gives you a good degree of flexibility.

-The Canon G3X has a 20MP one-inch sensor, plus a 25x optical zoom which gives you the equivalent of 24-600mm.
+Featuring a 1in 20MP sensor and giving you the equivalent of a 24-100mm lens, the Canon G7X Mark II is a great contender for a travelling partner for the enthusiast.
 At the widest point of the lens, the maximum aperture is f/2.8, which is handy for low light shooting, too.

 Sony RX100 IV